FractalAIResearchLabs/Fathom-DeepResearch/README.md

   --tp 2 #optional for multi-gpu inference
 ```
 #### Fathom-Synthesizer-4B
-Default port below for is **8903**, we use YARN scaling with RoPE factor 2.0 for the synthesizer model
+Launch on default port below **8903**, we use YARN scaling with RoPE factor 2.0 for the synthesizer model
 ```
 export CUDA_VISIBLE_DEVICES=2,3
 python3 -m sglang.launch_server \